CMTA/CMTAT/doc/USAGE.md

 The instructions below have been tested on Ubuntu 20.04.5 LTS.

-## Tool and versions
+## Dependencies

-The main toolchain is composed of these components, where the versions are the latest ones we tested:
+The toolchain includes the following components, where the versions are the latest ones that we tested:

 - npm 8.19.2
 - Truffle 5.5.31 (core: 5.5.31)